The Human Truth Foundation

 Higher is better

-Norway ranks 9th-best in the world in terms of LGBT equality.
+Norway comes 6th-best in the world in terms of LGBT equality in the 2020s.

 Discrimination against Lesbian, Gay, Bisexual and Transgender (LGBT) folk is rife across the world.
-Legal restrictions co-exist alongside social stigmatisation and physical violence37.
-LGBT tolerance and equal rights have been fought for country-by-country across the world, often against tightly entrenched cultural and religious opposition.
-Adult consensual sexual activity is a Human Right, protected by privacy laws38.
-Despite this, homosexual activity is outlawed in around 80 countries37.
-The Social & Moral LGBT Equality Index was created to compare countries and regions, granting points to each country for a variety of factors including how long gay sex has been criminalized and the extent of LGBT legal rights.
-Graded negative points are given for criminality of homosexuality, unequal ages of consent, legal punishments and for not signing international accords on LGBT tolerance.
-The signs in many developed countries are positive, and things are gradually improving.
-Europe is by far the least prejudiced region (Scandinavia in particular being exemplary).
-The Middle East and then Africa are the least morally developed, where cultural bias goes hand-in-hand with state intolerance, all too often including physical violence.
+Legal restrictions co-exist alongside social stigmatisation and physical violence38.
+LGBT tolerance and equal rights have been fought for country-by-country against tightly entrenched cultural and religious opposition.
+Adult consensual sexual activity is a Human Right and protected by privacy laws39.
+Despite this, it is illegal to be homosexual in over 60 countries (as of 2025)40.
+The Vexen LGBT Equality Index as part of the Social and Moral Development Index grants points to each country depending on its LGBT stance since the 1970s41,42.
+Europe is by far the least prejudiced region, but in the Middle East and Africa cultural prejudice goes hand-in-hand with state intolerance, all too often including physical violence.

 For more, see: